 In this short video, U.S. District Court Judge Donovan W. Frank discusses the importance of justice for people with disabilities and the personal experiences that helped cement his commitment to justice.

 David Ferleger is a well-known lawyer from Philadelphia who specializes in public interest, civil rights and disability law.
 He litigated landmark disability cases and argued five times before the Supreme Court.
+Hear what motivates him to pursue justice for people with disabilities.

 Select a topic to learn more about people with developmental disabilities and some of the common issues that pose a threat to justice.